 There are just so many hiking trails to explore in Pai.
 You could spend a year here and not hit them all.

-Watch out for bulls bathing in the water.
+Watch out for buffalo bathing in the water.
 I literally stumbled into this one as I walked back through the stream trying to cool myself down.
 Grunting, thrashing its head and tail round in the water it was not happy.

 For any hiking enthusiast, or just any backpacker really, I can’t recommend downloading the maps.me app enough.
 It works offline and comes preloaded with all the sights, accommodation and restaurants.
 All you NEED to do is download the map for the area you’ll be visiting beforehand.
 I found this out as I jumped off the over night bus from Chiang Mai to Ayutthaya, tried to zoom in to see where the nearest hostel was and to my complete dismay “Download central Thailand!?”.
 I would if I had any bloody data!!!
 Don’t make the same school boy error I did!